leeosha/ROAM/README.md

     );

-(2)supply table：Order list corresponding to each request (in adjacency list format)
+* supply table：Order list corresponding to each request (in adjacency list format)

     create table if not exists trip_ad_roam_supply(